 Random read operations allow the master to access any memory location in a random manner.
 Prior to issuing the slave address with the $R/\overline{W}$ bit set to one, the master must first perform a "dummy" write operation.
-The master issues the start condition, slave address with the $R/\overline{W}$ bit set to zero and then the byte address is read.
-After the byte address acknowledge, the master immediately issues another start condition and the slave address with the $R\overline{W}$ bit set to one.
-This will be followed by an acknowledge from the FM24C02U/03U and then by the eight bit word.
-The master will not acknowledge the transfer but does generate the stop condition, and therefore the FM24C02U/03U discontinues transmission.
-Refer to Figure 7 for the address, acknowledge, and data transfer sequence.
+The master issues the start condition, slave address with the $R/\overline{W}$ bit set to zero and then the byte address it is to read.
+After the byte address acknowledge, the master immediately issues another start condition and the slave address with the R/W bit set to one.
+This will be followed by an acknowledge from the NM24C08/09 and then by the eight bit byte.
+The master will not acknowledge the transfer but does generate the stop condition, and therefore the NM24C08/09 discontinues transmission.
+Refer to Figure 7 for the address, acknowledge and data transfer sequence.